phimage/ApplicationGroupKit/README.md

 ## Todo
 - Test
 - KeyChain sharing
-- NSFileCoordinator
-- WatchKit
+- WatchKit (WatchConnectivity/WCSession...)
 - Carthage: let me know if carthage work and I will add the shell.io badges and installation instruction
+- Use
-- Use subscript : you can use this [gist](https://gist.github.com/phimage/a289a42967dc55798651) if needed
+ - subscript : you can use this [gist](https://gist.github.com/phimage/a289a42967dc55798651) if needed
+ - or as `PreferenceType`from [Prephirences](https://github.com/phimage/Prephirences) framework: [gist](https://gist.github.com/phimage/17e61027f2478aa42e8a)

 ## Contribute
 I am more than happy to accept external contributions to the project in the form of feedback, bug reports and even better pull requests